blimyj/MediHealth/README.md

 - Wants to spend time productively instead of playing games
 - Wants to be entertained

 > While waiting for his turn at the doctor, Spongebob would like to read some medical news to pass his time.
+With **MediHealth**, Spongebob has gained greater medical knowledge.

 ---